 - In 2018, 40% of consumers would only take into account local reviews written within the past two weeks.

-Use Social Proof to Validate and Simplify Customers’ Decision Making
+Use Social Proof to Validate and Simplify Patients’ Decision Making

 It’s hard to make decisions when the market is saturated with so many options.
-The number of choices often put customers into decision paralysis.
+The number of choices often put patients into decision paralysis.

 Often, reading reviews and testimonials are what push people towards making their final decision.